IonicaBizau/is-ssh/README.md

 # is-ssh [![Donate now][donate-now]][paypal-donations]

-Check if an input is a ssh url or not.
+Check if an input value is a ssh url or not.

 ## Installation